Even Though I'm a Super Timid Noble Girl, I Accepted the Bet from My Cunning Fiancé

-Yowaki MAX Reijō nanoni, Ratsuwan Konyakusha-sama no Kake ni Notte Shimatta (弱気MAX令嬢なのに、辣腕婚約者様の賭けに乗ってしまった) is a Japanese light novel series written by Hiro Oda and illustrated by Tsubasa.V.
+is a Japanese light novel series written by Hiro Oda and illustrated by Tsubasa.V.
 It was originally serialized on the online publishing platform Shōsetsuka ni Narō in January 2020, before Enterbrain began publishing it as a light novel under their B's Log Bunko imprint, releasing seven volumes between August 2020 and April 2024.
-A manga adaptation illustrated by Aji Murata was serialized online on Kadokawa's KadoComi service under the Flos Comic label from February 2021 to January 2024 and was compiled into four volumes.
-An anime television series adaptation has been announced.
+A manga adaptation illustrated by Aji Murata began serialization online on Kadokawa's KadoComi service under the Flos Comic label in February 2021 and has been compiled into five volumes as of February 2026.
+An anime television series adaptation produced by Jumondou is set to premiere in October 2026.

 Plot

 The series follows Pia Rockwell, a minor villainess in the otome game Caroline and the Rainbow Magic Sweets.
 She is the reincarnation of a Japanese doctorate student, regaining her memories after a childhood illness.
 With her newfound knowledge, she decides to move away from her game's fate as a villainess, instead following her past life studying paleontology, with the aim of becoming a paleontologist.
 Her dream is complicated by her engagement to Rufus, the Prime Minister's son.
 She wants to break off the engagement, not only so she can fulfill her dream of becoming a paleontologist, but also to avoid banishment.